QionglingLi/LifespanGradient/README.md

 The rigorous quality control framework can be found [here](https://github.com/sunlianglong/BrainChart-FC-Lifespan/blob/main/QC/README.md).
 More detailed QC and preprocessing procedures can be found in [our prior study](https://www.biorxiv.org/content/10.1101/2023.09.12.557193v3.full).

-We provided the following data used in this study:
+For the main study, we provided the following data:
 **1. Subject information**: Subinfo.csv
 **2. Gradients for each age-specific group**: Gradient_GroupLevel.mat
 **3. Gradients for all individuals**: GradientValues_AllSub.mat